rojer/ca-box/README.md

 This only needs to be done once.

+### Optional Parameters

+ * `CA_DAYS` - validity for the root certificate, in days.
+The default is 2653 (~10 years).
+ * `KT` - key type.
+Specifies the key type to use when generating certificate, see documentation for the `-newkey` argument of [openssl req](https://www.openssl.org/docs/manmaster/man1/req.html) command.
+The default is to use P-256 ECDSA keys.

 ## Issuing certificates

-To issue a certificate use `make XXX.crt` target. `XXX` becomes the common name of the certificate subjct, the private key is written to `XXX.key`.
+To issue a certificate use `make XXX.crt` target. `XXX` becomes the common name of the certificate subject, the private key is written to `XXX.key`.

 ### Optional Parameters